mathieupelo/Alpha-Crucible-Quant/docs/ARCHITECTURE.md

 ### 3. Infrastructure
 - **Cloud Deployment**: AWS/Azure deployment options
 - **API Interface**: REST API for external access
-- **Web Interface**: Web-based user interface
+- **Web Interface**: Enhanced web-based user interface
+- **Real-time Updates**: WebSocket support for live data
+- **Mobile App**: React Native mobile application
+- **Advanced Analytics**: Machine learning integration for insights

 ## Conclusion

-The Quant Project architecture provides a solid foundation for quantitative investment strategies.
-The unified design, local-first approach, and comprehensive testing make it suitable for both research and production use.
-The modular architecture allows for easy extension and customization while maintaining reliability and performance.
+The Alpha Crucible Quant architecture provides a comprehensive foundation for quantitative investment strategies with modern web-based visualization and interaction.
+The full-stack design combines powerful quantitative analysis with an intuitive user interface, making it suitable for both research and production use.
+The modular architecture allows for easy extension and customization while maintaining reliability and performance across all components.